ozgurural/SecurePoL-with-Watermarking/README.md

 python spoof_cifar/verify.py --dataset ['CIFAR100' or 'CIFAR10'] --model [models defined in model.py] --iter [spoof steps * k] -- t [spoof steps] --k [checkpointing interval]

 ```
 Setting q to 0 or smaller will verify the whole proof, otherwise the top-q iterations for each epoch will be verified.
 More information about `q` and `delta` can be found in the paper.
 For `dist`, you could use one or more of `1`, `2`, `inf`, `cos` (if more than one, separate them by space).
 The first 3 are corresponding l_p norms, while `cos` is cosine distance.
-Note that if using more than one, the top-q iterations in terms of all distance metrics will be verified.
+Note that if using more than one, the top-q iterations for all distance metrics will be verified.

-Please make sure `lr`, `batch-sizr`, `epochs`, `dataset`, `model`, and `save-freq` are consistent with what used in `train.py`.
+Please ensure `lr`, `batch-sizr`, `epochs`, `dataset`, `model`, and `save-freq` are consistent with what is used in `train.py`.